rohan-wire/mimi-group-chat/draft-mahy-mimi-group-chat.md

 Each capability has two options.
 Most group chat use cases can be composed from these specific capabilities.

-Members-Only vs. Open:
+**Membership-Style**:
+: The overall approach of membership authorization in a room, which could be open, members-only (administrated), fixed-membership, or parent-dependent.

+**Open room**:
 : An open room can be joined by any non-banned user.

+**Members-Only room**:
-A members-only room can only be joined by a user in the occupant list.
+: A members-only room can only be joined by a user in the occupant list, or who is pre-authorized.
+Authorized users can add or remove users to the room.
 In an enterprise context, it is also common for users from a particular domain, group, or workgroup to be pre-authorized to add themselves to a Members-Only room.

-Knock-Enabled vs. Knock-Disabled:
-: In a knock-enabled room, non-banned users are allowed to programmatically request entry into the room.
-In a knock-disabled room this functionality is disabled.

-Fixed-Membership vs. Flexible-Membership:
+**Fixed-Membership room**:
 : Fixed-membership rooms have the list of occupants specified when they are created.
 Other users cannot be added.
-Occupants cannot leave or be removed.
+Occupants cannot leave or be removed, however a user can remove all its clients from the associated MLS group.
   The most common case of a fixed-membership room is a 1:1 conversation.
+  This room membership style is used to implement Direct Message (DM) and Group DM features.
 Only a single fixed-membership room can exist for any unique set of occupants.

-By contrast, in a Flexible-Membership room, authorized users can add or remove users to the room.
+**Parent-dependent room**:
+: In a parent-dependent room, the list occupants of the room must be a strict subset of the occupants of the parent room.
+If a user leaves or is removed from the parent room, that user is automatically removed from any parent-dependent rooms of that parent.

 Multi-device vs. Single-device:
 : A multi-device room can have multiple simultaneous clients of the same user as participants in the room.
 A single-device room can have a maximum of one client per user in the room at any moment.

-Parent-subset vs. Independent:
+Knock-Enabled vs. Knock-Disabled:
-: An independent room maintains its list of occupants independently of any other room.
-In a parent-subset room, the list occupants of the room must be a strict subset of the occupants of the parent room.
-If a user leaves or is removed from the parent room, that user is automatically removed from parent-subset room.
+: In a knock-enabled room, non-banned users are allowed to programmatically request entry into the room.
+In a knock-disabled room this functionality is disabled.

 Moderated vs. Unmoderated:
 : An an unmoderated room, any user in the room can send messages to the room.
   In a moderated room, only users who have "voice" can send messages to the room.

-Hidden vs. Public:
-: A public room is discoverable/searchable.
-A hidden room is not.

-Non-anonymous vs. Semi-anonymous:
-: In non-anonymous rooms, the expectation is that each user presents a long-term stable identifier which can be correlated across rooms.
-In semi-anonymous rooms, it is acceptable to obtain a pseudonymous identifier which is unique per room, but would still be associated with the user's provider.

-Password-Protected vs. Unsecured:
-: A password-protected room is one that a user cannot enter without first providing the correct password or code.
-An unsecured room can be entered without entering a password or code.

-Persistent vs. Temporary:
-: In MUC, a temporary room is destroyed when the last occupant exits whereas a persistent room is not destroyed when the last occupant exist.
-MLS has no notion of a group with no members.
-A persistent room could consist of a sequence of distinct MLS groups.
-In practice this may be a distinction without a difference.

 In the next section we describe how these room characteristics influence the rules used to authorize specific MLS primitives.